-The purpose of the professional track is to produce competent and credentialed professionals prepared especially for employment in government, industry, or education.
-Students following the professional track may select one of the three options described below: internship, project, or additional coursework.
+The purpose of the professional track is to produce competent and credentialed professionals prepared especially for employment in industry, education, or government.
+Students following the professional track may select one of the three options described below: professional thesis, internship, or additional coursework/research paper.
 The professional track options demand the same mastery of basic knowledge and skills required of the research-track students, including writing skills.
-These options, however, accommodate students planning professional careers in the private or public sectors rather than scientific research careers, and whose circumstances (such as already being employed full time and/or having parental or other family commitments) may preclude them from undertaking thesis research.
-Each option culminates with a written report or paper (of no fewer than 20 pages, double-spaced, 12-point Times Roman, inclusive of figures and references).
-The report or paper should be suitable, in accordance with the topic, for local and/or on-line publication as a technical report, user's manual, review paper, or educational pamphlet.
-Each option also requires a comprehensive oral examination following submission of the report or paper.
-Following the oral examination the student corrects or revises the report or paper, based on the committee's review of it.
+These options, however, accommodate students planning professional careers in industry, education, or government rather than scientific research careers.
+The professional thesis option requires submission of a professional thesis, which requires the same standards as for a research thesis.
+The internship option requires a report, which must be worthy of a typical consultant's report from major (yearlong) project or substantive agency publication (such as a comprehensive regulatory guideline), and requires the same level of effort as a research or professional thesis.
+The research paper for the coursework option must be derived from the current relevant professional literature and comprise no fewer than 20 pages, double-spaced, 12point Times Roman font, inclusive of figures and references.
+The thesis or paper should be worthy, in accordance with the topic, of local and/or on-line publication as a technical report, user's manual, review paper, or educational pamphlet.
+Each option also requires a comprehensive oral defense presentation following submission of the thesis or paper.
+Following the defense, the student corrects or revises the thesis or paper, based on the committee's review of it.
 The grade (Pass or Fail) is based on the committee's evaluation of the final report or paper and the outcome of the oral examination.
-General requirements for capstone activities are contained in the Graduate Bulletin.
+General requirements for capstone documents are contained in the Graduate Bulletin.